SAVE 20% ON SUBSCRIPTION NOW AVAILABLE

 Intense workouts, warm weather, and embarrassing situations… what do these all have in common?
 For many, it’s a rosy flush to their cheeks that goes with a quick splash of water, whilst others may experience a burning red glow that takes hours to subside.
 Whatever the case, it’s important to identify what’s causing your red, flushed skin.

-Inflammation is a common cause of redness, as is skin irritation.
-Both of these are commonly triggered by the use of harsh chemicals and fragrances that are all too-commonly found within skincare products.
-Those with sensitive skin should take particular care to avoid such products, and instead look for plant-based and minimal-ingredient skincare that will leave your skin healthy and radiant.
+Inflammation and irritation are common culprits behind redness.
+Both of these are commonly triggered by the use of ingredients that strips away your skin and essential oils that are all too-commonly found within skincare products.
+Those with sensitive skin should take particular care to avoid such products, and instead look for natural, scientifically-proven skincare that will leave your skin healthy and radiant.

 • Vitamin E

 • These are our holy-grail ingredients for soothing and hydrating even the most sensitive of skin, leaving you glowing for all to see.
 Want to give these ingredients a try?
-Have a look at our antioxidant-boosting Vitamin C+E Daily Radiance Booster, award-winning Reviver Hydrating Mist and Balancer Oil-to-Milk Cleanser.
+Have a look at our antioxidant-boosting Vitamin C+E Booster, award-winning Reviver Hydrating Mist and Balancer Cream Cleanser.

 Heat causes blood vessel dilation, making them expand and fill with more blood giving the skin a pink/red glow.
 To calm flushed skin, try wrapping a clean face cloth around an ice pack and gently apply to the skin until the redness subsides.